-The biggest takeaway is shopping around, since you can’t really determine if a mortgage rate is any good without comparing it to others.
+The biggest takeaway is to shop around, since you can’t really determine if a mortgage rate is any good without comparing it to other quotes.

 Many prospective and existing homeowners simply gather one quote, typically from a friend or real estate agent’s reference, and then kick themselves later for not seeing what else is out there.

-Below are 10 tips aimed at helping you better navigate the shopping experience and ideally save some money.
+Below are 10 tips aimed at helping you better navigate the home loan shopping experience and ideally save some money.